hotrodorm/hotrod/README.md

 HotRod 4 is an open source ORM for Spring and Spring Boot geared toward high performance persistence for relational databases.

-It generates a persistence layer with minimal to no configuration and the CRUD and LiveSQL functionalities can quickly help to start prototyping an application.
+The persistence layer provides CRUD and LiveSQL functionalities to quickly start prototyping an application.

 See [What's New](./hotrod-project/docs/docs-4/whats-new.md) in HotRod 4, [Version History](./hotrod-project/docs/version-history.md), and the [Roadmap](./hotrod-project/docs/roadmap.md).
 For documentation on the previous version see [HotRod 3 Documentation](./hotrod-project/docs/docs-3.4/README.md).

 ## Easy CRUD